Off-Grid Battery Selection

 To calculate how many amp-hours storage you need:

-Use your average daily usage in watts and divide by the battery voltage.
+Use your average daily power usage in Watts and divide by the battery voltage.
 For example, if you use 5 kwh (kilowatt-hours) per day, and have a 48 volt system, then dividing 5000 by 48 gives you 105 AH.
 Since you do not want to discharge the battery more than 50% in most cases, you would need 210 AH.
 If you want to keep running for 4 days of bad weather with no sun, multiply the previous result by 4, which brings you about a 850 AH total capacity.

 How many Watt Hours in a battery?

-Multiply battery voltage times amp-hours.
+Multiply battery voltage times

 Batteries are dangerous.
 They contain sulfuric acid, emit explosive hydrogen gas when being charged and have the ability to release an enormous amount of amperage if shorted, far more than the power used to weld with.
 Use eye protection any time you are working with your batteries.